pawelByszewski/planning_poker/README.md

 Dialog
 -------------------

-To create dialog window with blurred background you can not invoke dialog window.
+To create dialog window with blurred background you can not just invoke dialog window.
 A the first you must prepare ```Activity``` that extends
 ```java
 public abstract class DialogWithBlurBackgroundContainer extends Activity
 ```